Juras-Sick Park-Cast

 Welcome to the Juras-Sick Park-Cast podcast, the Jurassic Park podcast about Michael Crichton's 1990 novel Jurassic Park, and also not about that, too.

-Find the episode webpage at: Episode 37 - Bungalow.
+Find the episode webpage at: Episode 56 - The Lodge.

-In this episode, my terrific guest Melissa Ray joins the show to chat with me about:
+In this episode, terrific guest Dr. Jingmai O'Connor joins to the show to chat with me about:

 Plus dinosaur news about: